pixbi/duplo/README.md

 4. Copy over the `.gitignore` file as well

-The reason behind using Makefile to run a Gruntfile is for abstraction and centralized management of the build tool (e.g. versioning).
+The reason behind using Makefile to run a Gruntfile is for abstraction and centralized management of the build tool (e.g. for versioning).

 ## Usage